seco/ae-to-json/README.md

 [![NPM](https://nodei.co/npm/ae-to-json.png)](https://www.npmjs.com/package/ae-to-json)

 There are a few ways that you can consume this module.
-They are deocumented below:
+They are documented below:

 - [Usage with the `after-effects` module](#usage-with-the-after-effects-module)
 - [Usage in After Effects' Scripting tools](#usage-in-after-effects-scripting-tools)